Want to support CHYOA?

 Blake nodded.
 “Yeah.
 Like how Romeo says Juliet is the sun.
 And then Juliet talks about cutting him into little stars if he dies.
 That kind of drama?
 It’s not subtle.”

-Vivi grinned.
+Vivi gave him a look that said not bad.
 “Exactly.
 Light and dark imagery everywhere—like chiaroscuro painting.
 Caravaggio-style emotional whiplash.”

 He looked through the quotes she’d marked.
 “This is good.
 What about fate?
 ‘Star-crossed lovers’ feels super Baroque.
 Destiny, divine punishment, all that.”